 The concept of passive voice will be discussed in this article.
-Your understanding of what passive voice is will be increased, and your ability to recognize it in your writing will be improved.
+Your understanding of what it is will be increased, and your ability to recognize it in your writing will be improved.

 Was that introduction tough to read?
 Did the style sound removed and academic?
 We thought so.
 That’s because the entire thing uses passive voice.
 And this impacts plain language.

 Passive voice can be a little challenging to grasp, which means it can easily sneak into your business writing.
-This guide will help you understand what passive voice is, how to recognize it, and how you can kick it to the curb once and for all.
+This guide will help you understand what it is, how to recognize it, and how you can kick it to the curb once and for all.

 What exactly is passive voice?